giffordlabcvr/Hepadnaviridae-GLUE/README.md

-# Hepadnavirus-GLUE: Phylogenomic Analysis of Hepadnaviruses
+# Hepadnavirus-GLUE

-Welcome to Hepadnavirus-GLUE, a sequence-oriented resource for comparative genomic analysis of hepadnaviruses, developed using the [GLUE software framework](https://github.com/giffordlabcvr/gluetools).
+Welcome to **Hepadnavirus-GLUE**, a sequence-oriented resource for comparative genomic analysis of hepadnaviruses, developed using the [GLUE software framework](https://github.com/giffordlabcvr/gluetools).

 ## Overview